smartnic/sigcomm21_artifact/README.md

 > BPF_STX_MEM(BPF_B, BPF_REG_10, BPF_REG_0, -5),
 ```

-Here are the comments to help understand `benchmark_after.bpf`.
+Here are some notes to understand the changes in the `benchmark_after.bpf` program relative to `benchmark_before.bpf`.

-Note: the third and fourth instructions are redundant, since the remaining program does not read from
+You may observe that the third and fourth instructions are redundant, since the rest of the program does not read from
 `(r10 - 5)`.

 ```
 BPF_MOV64_IMM(BPF_REG_0, 0),                   // r0 = 0
 BPF_STX_MEM(BPF_W, BPF_REG_10, BPF_REG_0, -4), // *(u32 *)(r10 - 4) = r0